ClaytonSiby/RoR-Capstone-Lifestyle-articles/README.md

 - rails-rspec
 - rubocop
 - stylelint
+- cloudinary
+- carrierwave

 # Image storage:
 As for images, I configured my development, test, & production environment to use [cloudinary](https://cloudinary.com/).
-You can follow [this tutorial](https://hackernoon.com/image-storage-in-rails-apps-using-cloudinary-and-active-storage-9w2u3yli) written by [@brana](https://hackernoon.com/u/bruna) on how you can configure your environments to use cloudinary storage.
+You can follow [this tutorial](https://hackernoon.com/image-storage-in-rails-apps-using-cloudinary-and-active-storage-9w2u3yli) written by [@brana](https://hackernoon.com/u/bruna) on how you can configure your environments to use cloudinary storage for storing your images.
+It's free.

 ## Live Demo